 - Jazz and bossa nova music from Brazil and Europe are often heard on the station.
-New age music, which are often heard on late nights on its predecessor Joey, are sometimes heard during the afternoons (especially on its first year of broadcast).
+New age music, which is often heard on late nights on its predecessor Joey, is sometimes heard during the afternoons (especially in its first year of broadcast).

 - There were a few radio programs aired on this station, one of which is “Inside 5-Star” by Shangri-La Hotels and Resorts (Philippines) aired from April to July 2013.
 “Inside 5-Star” features hoteliers giving inside information on their respective areas of expertise.^

 - The station is known for bringing jazz artists Renee Olstead and Chris Botti to the country.
-Also, the station was behind Jennifer Lopez’s concert (Dance Again World Tour) at the Mall Of Asia Arena in November 2012.
+It also sponsored Jennifer Lopez’s concert (Dance Again World Tour) at the Mall Of Asia Arena in November 2012.

 After roughly three years in the airwaves, Radio High bid farewell and was replaced by Retro 105.9 DCG-FM, a classic hits station.
 We lost another great radio station, but it was a real high experience listening to this station.
 And so, Crossover is once again the remaining smooth jazz station in the Metro.
 And yes, I’m still listening to 105.9 (as Retro DCG-FM), as I’m also into classic hits as well.

 Here are some of the songs I heard on this station: